“No — the political class will prevent it”

 Be one of the first to vote

-Lebanon's economy has faced severe strain from decades of political dysfunction, corruption, and a 2019-2022 financial crisis that wiped out savings and triggered currency collapse.
-Recovery prospects hinge on whether the government can implement IMF-backed reforms, restore security, and rebuild investor confidence—challenges complicated by regional instability and entrenched sectarian politics.
-The question of recovery within five years tests whether structural reforms can outpace Lebanon's history of stalled commitments.
+Lebanon's economy has been in severe crisis since 2019, marked by currency collapse, banking system breakdown, and political instability that has devastated living standards.
+Recovery prospects hinge on whether the government can implement IMF-backed reforms, restore security, and rebuild investor confidence—challenges complicated by regional conflicts and entrenched political obstacles.
+The question of whether meaningful recovery can occur within five years reflects broader uncertainty about whether structural reforms will outpace ongoing destabilization forces.